sjung-stat/Fraud-Detection-from-Customer-Transactions/Fraud-Detection-from-Customer-Transactions.md

 fraud transactions.
 And this [article](https://www.paymentssource.com/opinion/coronavirus-increases-exposure-for-digital-payments-fraud) suggests that “coronavirus increases exposure for digital payments fraud.”
-Such fraud tranasctions So, many experts are trying to develop methods to decrease the number of fraud transactions.
+So, many experts are trying to develop methods to decrease the number of fraud transactions.

 In this project, we build models that predict whether a transaction is a